ngayliard2/markdown-test/no-markdown/README.md

 Executive summary

 The goal of this analysis is to predict whether it will rain tomorrow in a given city in Australia, based on today's weather.
-We analyzed a Kaggle dataset of daily weather data collected in 49 Australian cities between 2010 and 2018.
+We analyzed a Kaggle dataset of (daily weather data <- bold this text!) collected in 49 Australian cities between 2010 and 2018.
 The final model had an 83.9% accuracy rate in predicting whether or not it would rain tomorrow vs. a baseline model accuracy of 77.8%.
+Italicize the sentence before this one!

 rainfall_map.png